robertnen/bookstore/README.md

   Full documentation for the program is now in the repo's wiki!

 # My Bookstore
   Welcome to my bookstore!
-Ofc it is not an official one.
-Made in C++.
+Of course it is not an official one.
+It is made in C++ and with a bit of help from Makefile.
+I wondered how does it feel to have a pseudo-database without using anything like SQL.
+Below are a lot of informations about the program and how to develop further if wanted.
+There is even a Wiki page about everything you may want to know.
 It works in both Linux and Windows [^1]

 # How to compile
   Type in the terminal the following if it is the first time: